wanghaisheng/responsive-landing-page-starter/content/blog/en/phone-call-web-browser-nexmo-in-app-voice-vue-js-dr.md

 ## Creating a User JWT to login to the Vonage Platform

-The Nexmo Stitch JavaScript SDK connects to the Vonage platform to enable In-App Voice functionality within the web browser.
-In order to connect to the Nexmo platform, we need to `login` with a valid user authentication JWT (JSON Web Token) for the application user that defines that user's permissions.
+The Vonage Stitch JavaScript SDK connects to the Vonage platform to enable In-App Voice functionality within the web browser.
+In order to connect to the Vonage platform, we need to `login` with a valid user authentication JWT (JSON Web Token) for the application user that defines that user's permissions.
 To create a User JWT we're going to need to create a few things:

 1. a simple server that generates the User JWT that can be retrieved by the `CallFromBrowser` Vue.JS component
-2. an Application within the Vonage platform - we can do this using the Nexmo CLI
+2. an Application within the Vonage platform - we can do this using the Vonage CLI
 3. a User within the Application for the current web app users

 Let's start by creating a simple server.
 Create a `server` directory, install a few dependencies and create an `index.js` and `.env` files for the functionality we need.